Learning by Drinking: Otomo no Tabito

 Oh, come on.
 Who the hell is that?
 Now you’re just being esoteric for the sake of it.”
 I can hear the complaints of all you snotnosed Heisei era folks.
 “How do you even read the kanji of his name?”
 Nevertheless, it was actually reported that the current era of Reiwa originally got its name from a waka poem by Tabito, suddenly making him the man of the hour.
 One never knows when it’s going to be their time to shine.

-You have surely seen his name in history textbooks.
+Surely you have seen his name in history textbooks.
 Playing a central role in military and other aspects of the Imperial Court, Tabito was the first child of Otomo no Yasumaro.
 He was born in 665, and he died in 731.
 As the head of his family, he rose in the ranks all the way up to Chief Councillor of State.
 However, he would end up leaving his mark on history not as a politician, but as a poet.

 Past the age of sixty, before taking the post of Chief Councillor of State, Tabito was delegated to the city of Dazaifu in Kyushu.